RSSNext/rsshub-docs/src/joinus/advanced/advanced-feed.md

 };
 ```

-By setting the `supportScihub` attribute to `true`, the documentation for your route will accurately reflect its support for creating journal feeds with Sci-hub links.
+By setting the `supportScihub` attribute to `true`, the documentation for your route will accurately reflect its support for creating journal feeds with Sci-Hub links.

 ## Create a Podcast Feed